reMarkable/cobalt/README.md

   * Currently this repo has only been tested on Goobuntu.

 * One-time setup:
-  * This repo uses git modules.
-After pulling it you must do:
-    * `git submodule init`
-    * `git submodule update`
+  * `cobaltb.py setup`
-  * You must install the following dependencies.
-Run setup.sh to install all of
+  * It will setup the git submodules and will install the following
-    them:
+    dependencies:
     * clang
     * cmake
     * golang